Flo-wanjiku/Flo-wanjiku/README.md

 👋 Hi there!
-I'm a Data Analyst with 1 year of experience in the field.
+I'm a Data Analyst with 3 years of experience in the field.
 I specialize in transforming data into actionable insights using various tools and technologies.

 🔍 **Skills**:
 - **Power BI**: Creating interactive dashboards and visualizations.